 Logical channel numbers are required to identify logical links between the XOT DTEs for both incoming and outgoing calls.
-See Section 5.2 for more detailed information about the required syntax.
+See Section 5.2, "X.25 over Wide Area Network" for more detailed information about the required syntax.

 If you intend to configure any PVCs, select Logical Channel Ranges for the SVCs that leave enough channels free for the required PVCs.